No More Robberies

 Powerful Iconic Language

-We chose a simple, straight-forward visual language to communicate the campaign that couldn’t be missed.
+We chose a simple, straightforward and eye-catching visual language to communicate the campaign.
 By placing thousands of mysterious eyes across the area, we communicated that everyone is looking out for one other.
-In one night, together with a team of 70 citizens, entrepreneurs and police officers, we distributed 1,000s of eyes on sidewalks, street furniture and even trams.
-The icing on the cake – by installing 100-square-metre eyes on two iconic office towers in the area, we created an Instagrammable landmark that could be seen from afar.
+In one night, together with a team of seventy citizens, entrepreneurs and police officers, we distributed thousands of eyes on sidewalks, street furniture and even trams.
+The icing on the cake — by installing enormous eyes of one hundred square metres each on two iconic office towers in the area, we created an Instagrammable landmark that could be seen from afar.

-The goal and organizers of the campaign weren’t communicated in the first week which resulted in widespread speculations on the street and in the media.
-This created the perfect momentum for the Police Department to reveal its message.
-Along with the urban interventions, we designed an inspiring newspaper that was distributed in Rotterdam.
+The goal and organisers of the campaign weren’t revealed in the first week, which resulted in widespread speculations on the street and in the media.
+This created the perfect momentum for the Police Department to unveil its message.
+Along with the urban interventions, we designed a newspaper that was distributed in Rotterdam.
 Furthermore, we rolled out a highly successful social media campaign to help generate attention for 10,000 Eyes and its goals.

-As a result of the campaign, the number of robberies in this area dropped spectacularly from nine to zero.
+The campaign turned out to be a success.
+The number of robberies in the September—December period dropped to zero.
 10,000 Eyes was featured in many regional and national media outlets and almost everybody in Rotterdam heard about the campaign.
-In 2012, 10,000 Eyes was nominated for the Don Berghuijs Award, a national prize for the most innovative public safety campaign.
+The 10,000 Eyes approach became a blueprint for other social campaigns in the city.
+In 2012, the campaign was nominated for the Don Berghuijs Award, a prize for the most innovative public safety campaign in the Netherlands.